rricharz/tek4010-pidp8i/README.md

 Note, that you are now running OS/8 with the RK05 image in /home/pi/pidp8i/bin.
 Don't forget to use one of the keys to erase the screen very frequently.

+**Contributors**

+Thanks to everybody who contributed important ideas, helped with the debugging and preserved the historical data.
+This is an incomplete list:

+Oscar Vermeulen, Vincent Slyngstad, Warren Young, Steve Tockey, Rick Murphy, Ian Schofield, Mike Katz, Ed Spittles, Win Heagy.

+**The usual disclaimer**

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.